 NVivo software was utilized for organizing and analyzing the data from the interviews.
 The software is especially suitable for this research as makes it possible to conduct content analysis of rich qualitative data.
 It is a process of "contextualizing and making connections between themes to build a coherent argument supported by data"[57].
 Bottom-up coding, also referred to as “data-driven themes”, was used to identify and create labels of themes and patterns that were strongly linked to the data [58].

 The first step involved reading the interviews, located in NVivo, several times, coding common words, phrases, terms, and labels mentioned by respondents.
 Then the first-order categories of codes were identified, reflecting the views of the respondents in their own words.
 In the second step, related text located at different nodes were located together based on repeated, common phrases or ideas.
 The repeated ideas were grouped together into themes by the process of selection, forming coherent categories.
 As the themes started to develop, the more hierarchal orders of nodes were made, building broader themes related to project challenges.
 In NVivo the term “node” refers to any named concept that represent what is defined in the data as meaningful in relation to the research project’s objectives.
 To organise these, NVivo allows nodes to have more than one dimension (tree branch), thus enabling us to group them together to build a more general concept.
 NVivo labels this process as building tree branches.
-Sorting concepts into branches in trees assisted in identifying common properties and make early comparisons.
+Sorting concepts into branches in trees assisted us in identifying common properties and make early comparisons.
 In order to ensure proper validity concerns [59], insights from secondary resources, such as reports and evaluations, were taken into consideration.
 Fig. 3. is an example that illustrates how the first step of the data analysis was performed.

 Fig.3.
 Examples of first and second steps of coding, building hierarchy of nodes and aggregated themes